dahlia/web-lessc/README.md

 Author and source code
 ----------------------

-The author is Hong, MinHee. <http://dahlia.kr/>
+The author is Hong Minhee. <http://dahlia.kr/>

 Source code is available on its repository under Public Domain license.
 <http://github.com/dahlia/web-lessc>